A. L. H. Buchanan

-Lieutenant-Colonel Arthur Louis Hamilton Buchanan (1866 – 15 February 1925) was a Coalition Unionist Party MP for Coatbridge from 1918 to 1922.
+Lieutenant-Colonel Arthur Louis Hamilton Buchanan, OBE (1866 – 15 February 1925) was a British Army officer and politician.
+He was Coalition Unionist Party MP for Coatbridge from 1918 to 1922.

 He was appointed a Lieutenant in the 4th Battalion of the Devonshire Regiment with effect from 16 February 1884, and transferred to the Gordon Highlanders on 28 April 1886.
 He was appointed Lieutenant-Colonel of the 3rd Battalion, the Gordon Highlanders from 2 June 1906.

+Buchanan saw service during both the Second Boer War and the First World War.
+He was appointed an OBE in 1919 "for valuable service rendered in connection with military operations in France".